-It was early afternoon on December 1, 1972.
+It was early evening on December 2, 1972.
 Our 26-year-old U.S. Navy Gearing class destroyer, USS Rich (DD 820) was operating in the coastal waters of Vietnam, south of the Dong Hoi Gulf region, about 15 nautical miles out from the Demilitarized Zone (DMZ).
 The ship had gone to Watch Condition I, General Quarters (GQ), “battle stations” about 30 minutes earlier.
 I was at my assigned battle station as the GQ helmsman steering the ship.
-Just moments before, our ship had finished a shore bombardment attack against the gun batteries and radar sites on Hon Co Island.
+Just after sunset our ship had finished a shore bombardment attack against the gun batteries and radar sites on Hon Co Island.

 Hon Co Island had earned the name “Tiger Island” from U.S. Navy aviators.
 Navy aircraft were not allowed to return and land on their aircraft carriers while still carrying live ordnance.
 As such, for years, Navy bombers dropped any unused bombs over Vietnam on Tiger Island since the island was only inhabited by North Vietnamese troops.
 As a result, Tiger Island was loaded with anti-aircraft gun batteries and fire control radar sites to shoot down any U.S. aircraft flying over or nearby.

 We had engaged in this attack on Tiger Island with two other destroyers, USS Henry B. Wilson (DDG 7) and USS Rowan (DD 782).